AustrianTradingMachine/xwrpr/README.md

 Commands
 --------
-In the following all available streaming commands are listed.
+In the following all available data commands are listed.

 * getAllSymbols()
 * getCalendar()